jjvaris/explain-it/README.md

 ## Explain it game

-Word explaining game build with React (under development)
+Word explaining game build with React (under development).

+This project will replace the original [Explain it](https://play.google.com/store/apps/details?id=com.varis.sanaselityspeli) Android game.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).